 Tarawera 100 Miler

-The Tarawera 100 Mile Endurance Run is a challenging ultra distance race in the Rotorua and Tarawera regions, New Zealand.
-Completing an anti-clockwise loop, the event start and finishes at Government Gardens in Rotorua.
+The 2019 Tarawera 100 Mile Endurance Run is a challenging ultra-distance race in the Rotorua and Tarawera regions, New Zealand.
+Completing an anti-clockwise loop, the event starts and finishes at Government Gardens in Rotorua.
 Runners start in the dark on Saturday morning and many will run for 24 or more hours – finishing on Sunday.

 The route features three big climbs over Ridge Dome (Mt Tarawera), Whakapounakau and Tuhoto Ariki.
 The course features eight lakes, streams, rivers, native bush, planted forests, farmland and volcanic areas.
 A boatride takes runners across Lake Rotomahana.